ultraq/groovy-extensions/README.md

 #### ExecutorService.executeAndShutdown(Closure closure)

-Execute the given closure, performing a shutdown after it has exited.
-The executor is forcibly terminated after 5 seconds of being shut down (see:
+Execute the given closure, performing a shutdown after it has exited (see:
 [shutdownAwaitTermination](#executorserviceshutdownawaittermination).)
 Returns
 the result of the closure, if any.